peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORNumber.md

 **Throws:**

-* <code>java.lang.ArithmeticException</code> - This value is infinity or not-a-number, or the number, once converted to an integer by discarding its fractional part, is less than -2147483648 or greater than 2147483647.
+* <code>ArithmeticException</code> - This value is infinity or not-a-number, or the number, once converted to an integer by discarding its fractional part, is less than -2147483648 or greater than 2147483647.

-### <a id='ToInt32Unchecked()'>ToInt32Unchecked</a>
+### ToInt32Unchecked
+    public int ToInt32Unchecked()
 Converts this number's value to an integer by discarding its fractional part, and returns the least-significant bits of its two's-complement form as a 32-bit signed integer.

 **Returns:**

 * This number, converted to a 32-bit signed integer.
 Returns 0 if this value is infinity or not-a-number.

-### <a id='ToInt32IfExact()'>ToInt32IfExact</a>
+### ToInt32IfExact
+    public int ToInt32IfExact()
 Converts this number's value to a 32-bit signed integer if it can fit in a 32-bit signed integer without rounding to a different numerical value.

 **Returns:**